pongasoft/re-mock/docs/Documentation.md

 ### The rack

 The main API/entry point of the framework is the `Rack`.
 You create a `Rack` on which you add and wire extensions.
-You then call `Rack::nextFrame()` which builds the dependency graph of the extensions and call the _render real time_ api accordingly (usually `JBox_Export_RenderRealtime` for the device under test) in the proper order dictated by the dependency graph.
+You then call `Rack::nextBatch()` which builds the dependency graph of the extensions and call the _render real time_ api accordingly (usually `JBox_Export_RenderRealtime` for the device under test) in the proper order dictated by the dependency graph.

-Between each call to `Rack::nextFrame()` you are free to modify the properties of each device (simulating user action, automation, etc...), wiring, unwiring, devices and check expected values (for example, making sure that an LED light representing _sound on_ has been turned on).
+Between each call to `Rack::nextBatch()` you are free to modify the properties of each device (simulating user action, automation, etc...), wiring, unwiring, devices and check expected values (for example, making sure that an LED light representing _sound on_ has been turned on).

-If the device under test uses realtime property change notification (`rt_input_setup / notify`), these changes are automatically made available to the device via the `iPropertyDiffs` parameter whenever the `Rack::nextFrame()` call is made.
+If the device under test uses realtime property change notification (`rt_input_setup / notify`), these changes are automatically made available to the device via the `iPropertyDiffs` parameter whenever the `Rack::nextBatch()` call is made.

 ### Testers